Education

 10. Commemorative and official postage stamps.

-Obtaining the Deposit Number and the Required Documents
+Obtaining The Deposit Number And The Required Documents

-Appropriate time to visit the National Library of Kuwait to Obtain the Deposit Number
+Appropriate Time To Visit The National Library Of Kuwait To Obtain The Deposit Number

-Authors are allowed to make requests for the deposit number from the library after the determination of their works and before they printed in their final form during the time when the library consider it sufficient to study an application, assign the number, and make preparations for the cataloguing in the publication.
+Authors are allowed to make requests for the deposit number from the library after the determination of their works and before they print in their final form during the time when the library considers it sufficient to study an application, assign the number, and make preparations for the cataloguing in the publication.
 The information is then printed on the respective work.
 The deposit number is usually printed on the verso of the title page together with the cataloguing in the publication data.

 The International Standard Book Number (ISBN)

-The International Standard Book Number is a standard specification established the International Organization for Standardization (ISO).
+The International Standard Book Number is a standard specification established by the International Organization for Standardization (ISO).
 It is a universal serial number used for numbering publications and books across the globe.
 The ISBN provides an exceptional identification number for every book or publication produced in any publishing house.

-International Standard Book Number (ISBN) in Kuwait
+International Standard Book Number (ISBN) In Kuwait

-Printing of the ISBN
+Printing Of The ISBN

 The ISBN number is always printed on the verso of the front cover and at the bottom of the back cover of every book.
 Alternatively, it can be printed at the bottom of a paper’s back cover if it exists.
 If this is not possible, the number has to be printed a clear place on the book usually preceded by the initials ISBN.

-ISBN structure
+ISBN Structure

-The National Library of Kuwait Mission
+The National Library Of Kuwait Mission

-National Library of Kuwait vision statement
+National Library Of Kuwait Vision Statement

 Strengths